Bile Duct Cancer: Tests After Diagnosis

 Positron emission tomography (PET) scan

 An MRI uses magnets, radio waves, and a computer to make detailed images of tissues and organs inside your body.
 MRIs may also be used to help see if cancer has spread outside of your bile ducts.
 Like a CT scan, an MRI can show more detail than X-rays.
 MRI is not necessarily better than a CT scan for bile duct cancer detection.
-But a new form of test called magnetic resonance cholangiopancreatography (MRCP) is gives clear and detailed images of this area in the body.
+But a new form of this test called magnetic resonance cholangiopancreatography (MRCP) gives clear and detailed images of this area in the body.
 Another test called MR angiography (MRA) is an MRI study of the blood vessels.
-It gives the best picture of the blood vessels in the area.
-MRI may be used instead of a CT scan for people who are allergic to contrast dye.
+It gives the best pictures of the blood vessels in the area.
+MRI may also be used instead of a CT scan for people who are allergic to contrast dye.